Storage Setup

 BTRFS

-I have 3 HDD's using BTRFS without redudancy either.
+I have 3 HDDs using BTRFS without redundancy either.

 This is because I need maximum capacity with my storage setup.
-The important files on this BTRFS array is backed up regulary like personal files and such.
+The important files on this BTRFS array is backed up regularly like personal files and such.

-I have a good back up method for it all, so I am not too worried about loosing data.
+I have a great back-up method for it all, so I am not too worried about losing data.

 Here is a nice little graph.